Erhard's wall lizard: Description

-The snout-to-vent length (SVL) of P. erhardii is about 7 cm, and the tail is twice as long.
+The snout-to-vent length of P. erhardii is about 7 cm, and the tail is twice as long.
 The head is rather wide, and the skin is smooth.
 The colour and patterning of this species vary a lot.
 The main colour is typically grey or brown, sometimes green.
 Females particularly are often striped.
 On the edges of the back two white stripes border two dark stripes or spotty lines.
 In the middle of the back may be a dark line.
 Some males have net-like patterning, where longitudinal and transverse lines and spots mix.
 The belly and often throat are white, yellow, orange or red, and in the Aegean Islands also green, blue or grey.
 The belly is never spotty, but sometimes there are blue spots on the hind legs.

 Habitat

 Erhard's wall lizard lives in dry or rocky places with dense, low bushes.
 It climbs very well.
 The lizard populations in the Aegean archipelago inhabit open places, like plant-covered dunes, as well.